altocodenl/tagaway/readme.md

 ### Todo beta

 - Pivs
-   - Don't show nPivs on country geotags when none is selected.
    - Months:
       - Show months only if one year is selected.
 If 0 or >2, don't show.
       - If selected a month, don't show other years.